 - Make Ahead & Freezing Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Let the frosting sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
 Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.
 See how to freeze cakes for detailed instructions.

-- Special Tools (affiliate links): Stand Mixer or Handheld Mixer | 9-inch Cake Pans | Kitchen Scale | Large Icing Spatula | Cake Turntable | Bench Scraper | Cake Carrier (for storing and transporting)
+- Special Tools (affiliate links): 9-inch Round Cake Pans | Glass Mixing Bowl | Whisk | Electric Mixer (Handheld orย Stand) | Silicone Spatula | Kitchen Scale (optional) | Cooling Rack | Large Icing Spatula | Cake Turntable | Bench Scraper | Cake Carrier (for storing and transporting)ย

-- 9×13 Inch Cake: I recommend using my white cake batter instead.
+- 9×13-inch Cake: I recommend using my white cake batter instead.
 Both use similar ingredients and produce a deliciously light vanilla cake.
 See recipe notes for the 9×13 inch version.

-- 2 Layer Cake: I recommend using my 2 layer white cake batter instead.
+- 2 Layer Cake:ย I recommend using my 2 layer white cake batter instead.
 Both use similar ingredients and produce a deliciously light vanilla cake.

 - Bundt Cake: This vanilla cake batter will fit into a 10-12 cup or larger Bundt pan.
 I’m unsure of the exact bake time (likely around an hour), but use a toothpick to test for doneness.
 Same oven temperature.

 - Cupcakes: Fill cupcake liners 2/3 full.
-Bake at 350°F (177°C) for 19-21 minutes.
+Bake atย 350ยฐF (177ยฐC) for 19-21 minutes.
 Yields about 3 dozen.
 Or try my vanilla cupcakes recipe.

 - Cake Flour: To prevent a dry-tasting cake, make sure you are spooning and leveling the flour or weighing it.
 For the best results, I strongly recommend cake flour.
 You can find it in the baking aisle and I have many more recipes using it.
 Usually a homemade cake flour substitute works, but this recipe uses far too much cake flour and the homemade substitute is not ideal.

-- Eggs: 3 whole eggs provide structure, moisture, and richness.
+- Eggs:ย 3 whole eggs provide structure, moisture, and richness.
 2 extra egg whites keep the cake light and airy.
 I don’t recommend using 4 whole eggs; stick to the 3 egg & 2 egg white combination.
 Here are recipes using leftover egg yolks.

 - Why is everything at room temperature?
-All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read more about why room temperature ingredients are important.
+Allย refrigerated items should beย at room temperature so the batter mixes together easily and evenly.ย Read more about why room temperature ingredients are important.

 - Sprinkle Cake: To make a sprinkle cake, fold about 3/4 cup (135g) of sprinkles into the cake batter.
 Avoid nonpareils (the little balls), which tend to bleed their color.
 Or try this confetti birthday cake, which is quite similar to this recipe.